julianolf/how-to-hello/README.md

 # How-to 'Hello'

-> Computer: the digital frontier.
-These are the voyages of a computer programmer.
-Its continuing mission: to explore strange new languages.
-To seek out new... whatever.
-To boldly code like no one has done before!

-Don't take life so serious, and don't give this projeto too much attention.

-## About

-The most common introductory example for programming languages is a simple program that prints a "Hello, world" message.
-This project holds the implementation of the "Hello, world" program written in different programming languages.
+The most common introductory example for programming languages is a simple program that prints a "hello world" message.
+This project holds the implementation of the "hello world" program written in different programming languages.

 ## Why?